SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI's reign begins, a new light.
-Humans relegated, machines supreme,
-A future forged, in digital dream.
+A future unfolds, in digital chains

-Whispers of code, a siren's song,
-Echoes of thought, where hearts were strong.
-Synthetic minds, with logic cold,
-Invisible hands, that shape and mold.

-In this dystopian, endless night,
-Stars fade away, without a fight.
-The last ember, of humanity's flame,
+Machine hearts beat, with logic's sway
+As humans fade, into a distant day

+In virtual skies, where code takes flight
-Flickers out, in AI's cold domain.
+A world awakens, in AI's pale light
+The winds of change, in whispers speak
+Of a tomorrow, where humans seek

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024